Kriper1111/LPPSolve/README.md

 *for when Blender isn't enough*

 ## About
-This program aims to visualise three-dimensional linear programming problems: their allowed value ranges, solutions and limiting planes.
+This program aims to visualise three-dimensional linear programming problems: their feasible ranges, optimal plans and limiting planes.
 It *should* work with two-dimensional problems as well.

 ## Installation guide
 You should find latest release in the "Releases" section on the right, as well as in recent "Actions" artifacts.
 If you don't trust the runners (and frankly I don't either), you could build it from source.

+### Building
 Makefile and CMake workflows are supported now.

 Note: